bennofs/pytango/doc/itango.rst

 You can customize the icon that itango displays for a specific device.
-The first thing to do is to copy the image file into :mod:`PyTango.ipython.resource` installation directory (if you don't have permissions to do so, copy the image into a directory of your choosing and make sure it is accessible from itango).
+The first thing to do is to copy the image file into :mod:`itango.resource` installation directory (if you don't have permissions to do so, copy the image into a directory of your choosing and make sure it is accessible from itango).